03. Sep 2019 - DOI 10.25626/0103

 Lidia Zessin-Jurek is a postdoctoral researcher and Poland expert in the ERC Consolidator project “Unlikely refuge?
 Refugees and citizens in East-Central Europe in the 20th century” (2019-2024), hosted by the Masaryk Institute and the Archives of the Czech Academy of Sciences.
 Previously, she conducted researched into the memory of Jewish refugees from Poland who were exiled in the USSR, the results of which are forthcoming in Syberiada Żydów polskich.
 Losy uchodźców z Zagłady (The Siberian Odyssey of the Polish Jews -refugees from the Holocaust), co-edited with Katharina Friedla.

 “What types of problems have you encountered when teaching the Holocaust or working to commemorate the Holocaust?”
 This was the first question in a survey prepared for the Master Programme (Summer Institute) “Teaching about the Holocaust” in early July 2018, and it informed the full four days of discussion among the teachers who gathered here.
-Since 2006, the Summer Institute has taken place at the Centre for Holocaust Studies at Jagiellonian University in Kraków, with educators from across the country taking part in the training program.
+Since 2006, the Summer Institute has been organised by the UNESCO Chair for Education about the Holocaust at Jagiellonian University in Krakow, Jolanta Ambrosewicz-Jacobs (until 2017 also in cooperation with the Centre for Holocaust Studies).
+Educators from across the country are taking part in the training program.
 In 2015, it acquired the status of a Master programme.
 Although teaching about the bleakest chapter in human history clearly poses many didactic problems, the issues that the teachers reported in 2018 touched only indirectly upon questions of pedagogy.
 The major problems lay elsewhere.

 Teaching about the Holocaust has been a statutory element of the school curricula in Western Europe for about 25 years now: Such a moment demands reflection and taking stock.
 Analyses revealed considerable satisfaction with the state of affairs, based on the assumption that we have progressed in reaching pedagogical objectives, compared to the point of departure 25 years ago, and that the movement forward continues.
 How could it be otherwise?
 Improvements on the level of methodology and theory are evident, originating both from secondary schools and academic circles, which have been aided in their efforts to raise consciousness about the Holocaust by a number of favourable circumstance – most importantly: a broad interest reflected in popular culture (mostly cinema) and the support of institutions (from the European Commission to UNESCO to various foundations).